< Back to blog

 Contrary to what many think, creating a sales process is extremely important to revenue generation.

-It keeps your sales team on track and ensures your reps use tactics that have been proven to convert leads into clients.
+It keeps your sales team on track and ensures your sales reps use tactics that have been proven to convert leads into clients.

 Plus, it makes a serious impact on your sales and profitability.
 Companies that implement a sales process almost always see more consumption of their products or services.